ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

     HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\storahci\
     ```

-1. Reboot Windows and start your computer’s BIOS.
+1. Reboot Windows and start your computer’s firmware (BIOS or UEFI).

-    Normally, BIOS is accessed by hitting the {kbd}`F2` or {kbd}`Del` key during the early boot sequence.
+    Usually, you can access the firmware by pressing the {kbd}`F2` or {kbd}`Del` key during the early boot sequence.

-1. In the BIOS menu, change the hard disk controller type to AHCI.
-The exact terminology and steps required to access and manage controller type in BIOS often depend on the specific implementation by the platform vendor.
+1. In the firmware menu, change the disk controller type to AHCI.

+    The exact terminology and steps to manage the controller type in the firmware depend on the implementation by the platform vendor.

-1. Exit BIOS, and let the system boot.
+1. Exit the firmware and let the system boot.

+    Windows should start normally.

-    Windows should load normally, and you can check the controller mode in the Device Manager.
+1. Check the controller mode in the Device Manager.

     It should read: {guilabel}`Standard SATA AHCI Controller`.

     ![Regedit override](/images/windows-ahci/Regedit-override.png)

 ## Troubleshooting boot problems

-After making the necessary changes to allow Ubuntu to install side by side with Windows, you might encounter a situation where Windows no longer boots.
-For instance, this could happen if you made the BIOS change without making the registry changes in Windows.
-In this case, you will need to recover your Windows.
+After making the necessary changes to enable Ubuntu to install side by side with Windows, Windows might no longer boot.
+For instance, this might happen if you made the firmware change without making the registry changes in Windows.
+In this case, you need to recover your Windows installation.

 ![The INACCESSIBLE BOOT DEVICE error screen](/images/windows-ahci/INACCESSIBLE-BOOT-DEVICE.png)

 You will most likely see a blue screen with a Stop code: `INACCESSIBLE BOOT DEVICE`.

-Windows attempts to restart and automatically diagnose and repair the boot-related problems, but it will most likely not be able to complete the task itself.
+Windows attempts to restart and automatically diagnose and repair the boot-related problems, but it will probably fail to complete the task itself.
 You need to manually launch the command prompt from the recovery screen and fix the issue.

 ### Open the command prompt

-1. On the screen that gives you the result of the Automatic Repair, click {guilabel}`Advanced Options`.
+1. On the screen that gives you the result of the Automatic Repair, click {guilabel}`Advanced options`.

     ![The Automatic Repair screen](/images/windows-ahci/Automatic-repair.png)

-1. From the {guilabel}`Choose an option` screen, go to {menuselection}`Troubleshoot --> Advanced Options --> Command Prompt`.
+1. From the {guilabel}`Choose an option` screen, go to {menuselection}`Troubleshoot --> Advanced options --> Command Prompt`.

     ![Automatic repair did not work](/images/windows-ahci/Automatic-repair-did-not-work.png)

 ### Diagnose the problem

-This will launch the Windows command prompt, where you can run commands to diagnose and repair problems, including boot-related issues.
+The Windows command prompt opens.
+Here, you can run commands to diagnose and repair problems, including boot-related issues.

 ![The command prompt](/images/windows-ahci/Windows-command-prompt.png)